A complete fabrication – producing membrane modules in Austin, Texas

 Claire and myself were fortunate enough to be among the visitors to the grand opening of MICRODYN-NADIR’s new US-based MBR membrane manufacturing facility in Austin last week.
 MICRODYN-NADIR, a membrane manufacturing company headquartered in Wiesbaden, Germany, opened the 27,000-square-foot facility on Thursday 3 May.
 The automated facility will produce BIO-CEL® modules, and a dedicated section of the building will house engineers from US-based MBR system manufacturer Ovivo.

 Ovivo have hosted an MBR Operators’ Workshop every two years (formerly yearly) since the mid-noughties, and this time the event was planned to coincide with the formal grand opening ceremony of the fabrication facility.
-Having sat through the rantings of a sad old academic banging on about clogging and ragging for much of the previous day, the operators were due some respite and were duly impressed by the facility.
+Having sat through the rantings of a sad old academic banging on about clogging and ragging for much of the previous day, the operators were due some respite and were duly impressed by this facility.

 As well they might be.
 While a flat sheet membrane may appear to be a simple enough piece of equipment, automating its construction is anything but.
 Clearly, the finer points of manufacturing, mechanical and electrical engineering will only ever be lost on someone whose mechanical knowledge extends only as far as pumping sludge (and still struggles with mastering the settings of an Ipad, as others will attest).
 However, it’s impossible not to marvel at how a sizeable robotic arm is able to cut holes so precisely in a membrane sheet − presumably within a tolerance of a mm or less − where the mounting rods and permeate headers have to be placed.
 But then again this is a nation responsible for Mercedes and BMW motor cars, not to mention the hamburger, so I suppose it shouldn’t really be too surprising.